NotWithering/upmap/README.md

 # UPmap [![MIT License](https://img.shields.io/badge/License-MIT-a10b31)](https://github.com/NotWithering/upmap/blob/master/LICENSE)

-**UPmap** is a program that will automatically update your planetarium planet when you save to the PMap file you bind to
+**UPmap** is a program that will automatically update your Planetarium planet when you save to the PMap file you bind to

 ## Installing